Phonics: a guide for parents

 Practising writing letters and words is an important part of phonics.
 Write letters with paint or chalk or trace them in sand.
 After the letter is written ask your child to tell you the letter they have written and the sound it makes.
 Gather some much-loved toys and with one toy at a time ask what is the first sound or letter in the word.
 Furthermore, write letters (or words) on cards and see how many cards your child can find hidden around their room.
 When your child finds a card, they have to say the sound or read the word aloud.

-Make a list of sight words, write them on cards and display some of these words around the house.
+Make a list of high frequency words, write them on cards and display some of these words around the house.
 Enjoy the fun of reading them together, over and over.

 Lastly, remember, you do not need to be an expert here, just enjoy learning together with your child and have fun.